chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 **Options**

-.. note:: Options for the ``upgrade`` subcommand may only be used when upgrading from Open Source Chef 11 to Chef server 12.

 This subcommand has the following options:

 ``-d DIRECTORY``, ``--chef11-data-dir DIRECTORY``
-   The directory in which Open Source Chef 11 data is located.
+   The directory in which Chef 11 data is located.
 Default value: a temporary directory.

 ``-e DIRECTORY``, ``--chef12-data-dir DIRECTORY``
    The directory in which Chef server 12 data is located.
 Default value: a temporary directory.